Hi-PACE/hipace/doc/source/run/parameters.rst

 plasma parameters for each plasma are specified via `<plasma name>.plasma_property = ...`

 * ``plasmas.names`` (`string`)
-    The names of the plasmas, separated by a space. **Note:** This parameter is mandatory.
+    The names of the plasmas, separated by a space.
     To run without plasma, choose the name `no_plasma`.

 * ``<plasma name>.density`` (`float`) optional (default `0.`)